 The number one objective in CWD management is to prevent it from spreading into new areas.
 One theoretical mode of disease transmission is through infected deer, elk or moose carcasses.
 Therefore, in an effort to minimize the risk of the disease spreading, Florida has adopted regulations affecting the transportation of hunter-harvested deer, elk and moose from CWD-infected states.

 It is illegal to bring into Florida carcasses of any species of the family Cervidae (e.g. deer, elk and moose) from 23 states and two Canadian provinces where CWD has been detected.
-At this time, CWD has been detected in Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming, and the Canadian provinces of Saskatchewan and Alberta.
+At this time, CWD has been detected in Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Texas, Utah, Virginia, West Virginia, Wisconsin, Wyoming, and the Canadian provinces of Saskatchewan and Alberta.
 Visit the United States Department of Agriculture's web site for state-to-state CWD reports.

 Hunters still can bring back de-boned meat from any CWD-affected state, as well as finished taxidermy mounts, hides, skulls, antlers and teeth as long as all soft tissue has been removed.
 Whole, bone-in carcasses and parts are permitted to be brought back to Florida if they were harvested from non-affected CWD states.